 Melting of glaciers and ice sheets also contributes to sea level rise.
 Immense quantities of ice are held in the ice sheets of West Antarctica and Greenland, jointly containing the equivalent of approximately 12 meters of sea level rise.
 Deterioration or breakdown of these ice sheets would lead to irreversible sea level rise and coastal inundation across the globe.
 High and low tides will become greater with sea levels expected to increase anywhere from 1.5 meters to 6 meters.
 A 1 meter increase will see 700,000 Australian families displaced with over a million of our immediate Neighbouring Island residence needing to be taken in as refugees.
 This alone will place more pressure on land for subdivision, forests for housing, fisheries along the coast, acid soils, coastal erosion, disease and famine coupled with political antagonism of blame and counter blame.
 The stakes are high the reality of the situation has never been more drastic.

 I am totally bewildered as to why governments worldwide have stood back and done nothing considering the effects of global warming were known as far back as 1970 with those predictions now are being confirmed and present predictions looking ominously deadly accurate to say the least.
+The first publications on affects of deforestation and temperature increases was done by Alfred Wallace back in the mid 1890’s.

 The desert is very dry and often hot.
 Annual rainfall averages less than 300mm per year, and that rain often comes all at the same time.
 The rest of the year is very dry.
 The sunlight is direct and stronger than on the coast due to the dry atmosphere.
 The soil is often sandy or rocky and is unable to retain much water.
 The winds are often strong and dry while the plants are exposed to extreme temperatures and drought conditions so plants have adopted several mechanisms for the efficient use of water and to prevent excess water loss.
 The slower growing or seasonal growing during the wet season takes advantage of the short wet season and requires less energy.
 Arid zones typically have rapid water evaporation from the ground following precipitation accentuating the spurts in growth.
 Some methods adopted by plants to survive include: